 Diversity in the workplace matters.
-With a reinvigorated focus on diversity and inclusion in the wake of 2020’s worldwide marches for racial justice, customers and employees want companies to do their part to create diverse workplaces.
+With continued focus on inclusion in an evolving remote or hybrid work environment, customers and employees demand that companies do their part to create diverse and healthier workplaces.

 Companies should evaluate diversity efforts regularly.
 Consistently measuring the impact of initiatives helps make meaningful progress toward a more diverse, inclusive, and equitable workplace.
 Reviewing diversity trends each year helps businesses identify where to focus their efforts.
 Merging national and global diversity trends with internal data allows companies to craft focused programs, initiatives, and efforts to directly impact their current and future employees.

 Diversity in the Workplace: 2021 Diversity Trends to Consider

 There are so many diversity trends to watch in 2022.
 Here are five interesting HR trends in diversity to consider.